QualityUnit/LiveAgent-api-python/docs/CallsApi.md

 Create new call

-Creates new call (ingoing / outcoming / internal).
+Creates new call (incoming / outgoing / internal).
 Does not initiate the outgoing call

 ### Example
 ```python